-.
-Fieldwork and data modelling 4.
-Clearance meetings and reporting
+3. Fieldwork and data modelling (continued)

 Data Modelling Techniques

 The BSC contains complex calculations with respect to deriving generation and consumption, aggregation, allocation, apportionment and Settlement.
 A number of models will be utilised to support the BSC Audit.
 The models use source data provided by Market Participants and re-perform the calculations to check their arithmetical accuracy.